stuntrally/stuntrally3/Readme.md

 Quick setup help is on the Welcome screen, shown at game start, or by Ctrl-F1.
 - Use Ogre config dialog before start to adjust Screen resolution, etc (start with `cfg` argument will show it).
-  Only OpenGL 3+ Rendering Subsystem is supported now
+  OpenGL 3+ Rendering Subsystem is recommended now,
+  but Vulkan seems better on Windows with integrated GPUs or laptops.
 - Open Options to pick graphics preset according to your GPU and *do* restart.
 - Open Options tab Input, to see or reassign keys, or configure a game controller, info [here](docs/Running.md#input).